 Install the latest version of CleanMyMac X.

-Follow the instructions on screen to install it and then launch it from your Applications folder.
+Follow the instructions on the screen to install it and then open it from your Applications folder.

 Click System Junk in the sidebar.

 When it’s finished, it will tell you how much junk it has found.
-You now have two choices: get rid of it all with one click, or review what it’s found.
-To get rid of it, just press Clean.
-To find out more, choose Review Details.
+You now have two choices: get rid of it all with one click or review what it’s found.
+To get rid of it, just click Clean.
+To find out more, select Review Details.

-Here is what I was able to find on my Mac:
+Here is what we were able to find on our Mac:

-That’s 6 gigs of very odd technical files that are almost impossible to dig out by yourself.
+That’s more than 16 gigs of very odd technical files that are almost impossible to dig out by yourself.

-Apple has realized in recent versions of macOS that users who swap a computer with 1TB hard drive for 128GB or 256GB SSD are going to have issues with storage.
-And to that end, it has created a storage management tool that recommends ways in which you can save space, and provides options for discovering what’s taking up space and helping you do something about it.
+Apple has realized in recent versions of macOS that users who swap a computer with a 1TB hard drive for 128GB or 256GB SSD are going to have issues with storage.
+And to that end, they have created a storage management tool that recommends ways in which you can save space and provides options for discovering what’s taking up space and helping you do something about it.

-Click on the Apple menu and choose About this Mac.
+Click on the Apple menu and go to System Settings.

-With Recommendations selected, read through the list and press the button next to any that are relevant to you.
+Under Recommendations, read through the list and turn on any that is relevant to you.

-If you see any files you don’t need, press Delete.
+If you see any files you don’t need, click Delete.

 Tip: Don’t forget to empty your Trash after you’ve deleted some files.

-The best way to get rid of applications that don’t have their own uninstaller is to use a general uninstaller, like CleanMyMac X. It’s not the only uninstaller around, but it’s the one I prefer to use, because it’s quick, easy to use, and has lots of other functions, too.
+The best way to get rid of applications that don’t have their own uninstaller is to use a general uninstaller, like CleanMyMac X. It’s not the only uninstaller around, but it’s the one we prefer to use because it’s quick, easy to use, and has lots of other functions, too.

 Luckily, if you’ve downloaded and installed CleanMyMac X (see above), it’s easy to uninstall all apps and their remainders completely.

-Locate the app you want to uninstall in CleanMyMac’s main window (Tip, you can narrow down you search by clicking on the name of a developer in the middle window or category).
+Locate the app you want to uninstall in CleanMyMac’s main window (Tip, you can narrow down your search by clicking on the name of a developer in the middle window or category).

-Check the box next to the app or apps you want to uninstall (you can uninstall multiple apps simultaneously) and press Uninstall.
+Select the box next to the app or apps you want to uninstall (you can uninstall multiple apps simultaneously) and click Uninstall.

-Tip: If an app is misbehaving but you want to keep it around, you can click on the dropdown menu next to its name, labelled ‘Uninstall’ and choose Reset.
-The press the Reset button.
+Tip: If an app is misbehaving, but you want to keep it around, you can click on the dropdown menu next to its name labeled ‘Uninstall’ and select Reset.
+Then, click the Reset button.
 That will return the app to the state it was in when it was first installed and should fix any problems.

 If you’ve had your Mac for a few years, you may have set up multiple user accounts.
 Perhaps a friend or family member also used the Mac, or maybe you set up one user account for work and one for leisure.
 Whatever the reason, if there are user accounts on your Mac that you no longer need, getting rid of them will help clean up your Mac’s hard drive.

-Click on the Apple menu and choose System Preferences.
+Click on the Apple menu and go to System Settings.

 Select Users & Groups.